alexgoodell/go-mdism/README.md

 - [ ] Entry of new people causes them to be 21 before they actualy start being simulated.
 Fix this.
 - [ ] Introduce effects of Sugar->BMI->NAFLD->Diabetes->CHD? - Discuss with Jim
 - [ ] Need to build in checks to see if decline mortality rate is actually functioning, same goes for other interactions.
+- [ ] Starting prevalence of HCC should only be possible in the NAFLD population.

 # Optimizations for later
 - [ ] int to uint - later, works now as is, this is an optimization